ladybug-tools/spider/gbxml-viewer/r14/gv-iss-issues/README.md

 * Add locate surfaces with openings that overlap
 * 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
 	* Upgrade so identifies any surface within another surface

-## Wish list

 * 2018-03-08 ~ Michal: sort the adjacent spaces / by size

-* 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
-	* Upgrade so identifies any surface within another surface
+Inclusions
+* 2018-07-25 ~ Theo ~ Update the inclusions algorithm so it uses world coordinates